BA Degree Interior Design

 Interior design is a subject and industry that continues to evolve.
-Interior Design at the Dublin Design Institute approaches it with the openness and agility that 21st Century design practice requires.
+At Dublin Design Institute we approach Interior Design with the openness and agility that 21st Century design practice requires.
 The programme brings together creative, critical and technical skills, theory and knowledge to position you for entering into or advancing a career in interior and spatial design practice, further study and life-long learning.

 Interior Design sits at the centre of many specialisms, including furniture, scenography, exhibition, graphic and architecture.
 Upon graduation, you will be qualified to pursue a career in retail, residential, office, hospitality, leisure design and fit-out.

 Why study with us?

 - Design education taught by experienced design professionals